lumberjackdev/website/_posts/2021-05-14-spring-boot-k8s-deployment.md

 * [minikube](https://minikube.sigs.k8s.io/docs/start/)

 ### Deployments
 Previously, when working with Pods we were creating and managing a kubernetes resource directly.
-With Deployments, you create a kubernetes [controller](https://kubernetes.io/docs/concepts/architecture/controller/) that manages other resources - in this case Pods.
+With Deployments, we create a kubernetes [controller](https://kubernetes.io/docs/concepts/architecture/controller/) that manages other resources - in this case Pods.
 This is accomplished by expressing the desired state of the application.
 By state, think of concepts like:
 * There should be a certain number of instances of an Application
 * The Application should be restarted if it fails a certain condition
 * Scale the number of instances of the Application based on certain conditions

-Not only can you express the desired state, it can be updated through rolling out updates to Deployments.
+Not only can we express the desired state, it can be updated through rolling out updates to Deployments.
 Read more about Deployments [here](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).

 ### Creating a Deployment
 The quickest way to create a deployment is using `kubectl`, for the demo Application we've been building we can do this with the following command: